sketchrain/Flow/README.md

 ![Flow Header](https://i.ibb.co/2SLXTZX/flow-banner.png "Flow Header Banner")

-# Flow – základní přehled
+# Flow - overview
-**Flow je experimentální, minimalistický, reaktivní framework** postavený na [RxJS](https://rxjs-dev.firebaseapp.com/)(port RX pro Java Script), který má za cíl prezentovat možnosti RxJS a umožnit přehledné řízení akcí v rámci klientských aplikací, možný použít v kombinaci např. s [Angular](https://angular.io), [React](https://reactjs.org) atd.

-Základní myšlenka je definování charakteristických akcí aplikace a jejich propojení do interakcí v rámci akčního modulu.
-Ke konstrukce interakcí je možné využít přímo či nepřímo klasické operátory RxJs.

-K jednotlivým akcím mohou být přiřazeny konkrétní datové operace, logika řízení akcí a napojeno backendové API.
+**Flow is experimental, minimalistic, reactive framework** based on [RxJS](https://rxjs-dev.firebaseapp.com/) (RX port for JavaScript).
+Main goal of this framework is to simplify actions and data management for client side of web-applications.
+Flow can be used in combination with different frontend technologies, such as [Angular](https://angular.io), [React](https://reactjs.org) etc.

+Key idea is to define characteristic actions for application and their interactions in scope of one specific action module.

-## Ukázková web-aplikace (NGTimer)
+## Example web-app (NGTimer)

 <img align="left" width="350" height="333" src="https://i.ibb.co/qkyHC59/ngt-vid2.gif"/>

-NGTimer je jednoduchá ukázková web-aplikace, která by měla demonstrovat použití Flow v praxi.
-Je implementován **frontend** i **backend**. **NGTimer** je postavený na [MEAN stacku](http://mean.io/) (MongoDB, Expres.js, Angular, Node.js).
-Jako UI library je používán port [Semantic UI](https://edcarroll.github.io/ng2-semantic-ui/#/getting-started) pro Angular.
+NGTimer is web application, which should demonstrate usage of Flow in practice.
+NGTimer has implemented **frontend** and **backend**. **NGTimer** is built on [MEAN stack](http://mean.io/) (MongoDB, Expres.js, Angular, Node.js).
+For UI is used library [Semantic UI](https://edcarroll.github.io/ng2-semantic-ui/#/getting-started) for Angular.

 <h3>
   <a href="https://github.com/sketchrain/ngTimer">NGTimer - repository</a>
   <span> | </span>